PaddlePaddle/book/02.recognize_digits/README.md

 ### Program Functions Configuration

 We need to configure `inference_program` function.
 We want to use this program to show three different classifiers, each of which is defined as a Python function.
 We need to input the image data into the classifier.
-Paddle provides a special layer `layer.data` for reading data.
+Paddle provides a special layer `fluid.data` for reading data.
 Let's create a data layer to read the image and connect it to the network of classification.

 -Softmax regression: The results of the classification can be obtained only through a simple layer of simple fully connected layer with softmax as the activation function.